PeterGrecian/Calendar2Alarm/README.md

 # Calendar2Alarm
-I want appointments to set off an alarm which I would have to cancle
+I want appointments to set off an alarm which requires interaction to stop